A Funeral for Street Culture

 “I look too good not to be seen.” – Elektra Abundance (Dominique Jackson)

 “How do we tell each other this feeling might be or is forever?
 Do we tell each other heartbreak might be forever?
 Is pain forever?
 How do we share fugitivity and waywardness?” – Katherine McKittrick & Alexander G. Weheliye

 in a world that don’t.” – Momtaza Mehri

 Street culture has been for the past decades a global mode of cultural expression, a rebellion, showcased through the hijacking and transformation of elements of cultures, art and design- creating something new, owned by the communities from who it was originated, but what happens when the culture and its cultural productions are commodified by brands and institutions?
 To what extent are these processes of institutionalization and hyper-commercialization a death sentence to street culture?
-Is there still room for a counterculture?
+Is there still room for a counterculture when the counter becomes mainstream?
 What does it look like?

-Together with artists, poets, designers, thinkers and hustlers, Metro54 looks into these questions and ways the futures of street culture unfolds through wayward forms and practices that interweave or depart from design, performativity, queerness, fashion, activism and cultural appreciation.
-This weekender is a critical celebration of street culture and will take the shape of meetings, installations, performances, conversations, mournings and workshops for this (dying) culture.
+Together with artists, poets, designers, thinkers and hustlers, Metro54 looks into these questions and ways the futures of street culture unfold through wayward forms and practices that interweave or depart from design, performativity, queerness, fashion, activism and cultural appreciation.
+This series is a critical celebration of street culture and will take the shape of meetings, installations, performances, conversations, mournings and workshops for this (dying) culture.